Key takeaways

 These intercom call boxes use the internet to pass along communications between parties.
 IP stands for Internet Protocol, which are rules established to determine how data is sent via the Internet.

-An IP call box is often connected directly to the internet using an ethernet cable.
-However, wireless IP intercoms have emerged as popular choices, allowing connections over WiFi.
+An IP call box is often connected directly to the Internet using an ethernet cable.
+However, wireless IP intercoms, which allow connections over WiFi, have emerged as popular choices.

 With the help of WiFi, you can establish more reliable connections over far distances, which comes with a variety of benefits.
 For example, you would no longer have to wire a residential gate call box to every substation on your property — you could wirelessly establish that connection!

-However, a risk you must consider when using WiFi connectivity is the loss of a signal, which can render the system inoperable.
+However, a risk you must consider when using WiFi connectivity is losing a signal, which can render the system inoperable.

 Cellular intercom call box

-Cellular networks can communicate much further than two-way radios when communicating between visitors and units.
+Cellular networks can communicate much further than two-way radios between visitors and units.
 Cellular call boxes now work with landlines and smartphones, allowing tenants to grant access from almost anywhere.

 A cellular call box is a great choice because of the greater distance it reaches.
-However, it requires its own cellular service plan to make calls, which greatly increases operating costs.
+However, it requires its cellular service plan to make calls, greatly increasing operating costs.
 Therefore, it’s something you should consider heavily.

 Wireless intercom call box